Aayush-Raj-Singh/Aayush-Raj-Singh/README.md

 ## 🎯 About Me

-B.Tech Cybersecurity graduate from Government Engineering College West Champaran with **8.04/10 GPA**.
+Cybersecurity graduate passionate about ethical hacking, threat intelligence, vulnerability assessment, and secure application development.
+Skilled in building real-world cybersecurity and full-stack projects with a strong focus on problem-solving, continuous learning, and emerging security technologies.
 Specializing in penetration testing, threat intelligence, and SOC operations.
 Proven track record across enterprise security with hands-on experience in vulnerability assessment, incident response, and security automation.

 ---